 Instructions

 - Cook garlic and onion.
-Add a tablespoon or more of oil and add chopped onion, cooking 3-5 minutes until onions are translucent.
+Add a tablespoon or more of oil and add the chopped onion, cooking 3-5 minutes until onions are translucent.
 Add garlic and cook for an additional minute.

 - Add broth and base.
 Measure broth in a measuring cup.
 Add chicken base to the measuring cup and whisk together.
-Pour into slow cooker, scraping all of the bouillon base out with a spatula into the tomato mixture, and stir to combine.
+Pour into the slow cooker, scraping all of the bouillon base out with a spatula into the tomato mixture, and stir to combine.

 - Add mushrooms.
 At two hours, add in the fresh rosemary, roasted red peppers, cooked mushrooms, capers, and Kalamata olives if using.
 Cook for an additional 15-30 minutes.
-Check the chicken with a meat thermometer to see if the internal temperature is 165 and remove the chicken to a plate.
+Check the chicken with a meat thermometer to see if the internal temperature is 165℉ and remove the chicken to a plate.

 - Thicken.
 Remove the lid from the slow cooker and continue to cook the sauce until it has thickened, an additional 30-45 minutes.